-The AVR250 will remember which mix mode was last used with a two-channel source and, if 'Surround', which particular surround mode.
+The AVR280 will remember which mix mode was last used with a two-channel source and, if 'Surround', which particular surround mode.
 See 'Two Channel Source Modes' for more information.
 If an effect mode has been applied whilst in Stereo, this will also be remembered.

 There is a link between the mix modes for multi-channel bitstream (e.g., 5.1) and two-channel bitstream (2.0 or 2.1) sources.
-If a 5.1 source is played in Surround mix mode, the AVR250 will remember this for all bitstream sources (e.g., DTS-ES Matrix, Dolby Digital 3.0 etc.) and use the maximum number of speakers the signal is encoded for.
-As a result, when a 2.0 or 2.1 bitstream is played the Surround mix mode is recalled and the AVR250 enters Dolby Pro Logic IIx Movie mode to try to recreate the surround environment from what may be a Pro Logic encoded source.
-If you would rather listen to a 2.0 or 2.1 bitstream in ordinary stereo (with or without a subwoofer), press MODE to cycle through to the Stereo mix mode (e.g., 5.1) again, the AVR250 will recall Stereo mix mode and therefore output a Stereo Downmix of the multi-channel signal.
+If a 5.1 source is played in Surround mix mode, the AVR280 will remember this for all bitstream sources (e.g., DTS-ES Matrix, Dolby Digital 3.0 etc.) and use the maximum number of speakers the signal is encoded for.
+As a result, when a 2.0 or 2.1 bitstream is played the Surround mix mode is recalled and the AVR280 enters Dolby Pro Logic IIx Movie mode to try to recreate the surround environment from what may be a Pro Logic encoded source.
+If you would rather listen to a 2.0 or 2.1 bitstream in ordinary stereo (with or without a subwoofer), press MODE to cycle through to the Stereo mix mode (e.g., Dolby Digital 2/0.0 on the display).
+However, if the source becomes multi-channel bitstream (e.g., 5.1) again, the AVR280 will recall Stereo mix mode and therefore output a Stereo Downmix of the multi-channel signal.
 Full surround output can be re-achieved by pressing MODE to cycle through to the surround mode encoded on the disc.